decentralized-identity/github-did/packages/docs/content/tutorials/getting-started/index.md

 ## Conclusion

-You should now understand how to create a Github DID, using Github.com's built in UI and the examples provided
+You should now understand how to create a GitHub DID, using Github.com's built in UI and the examples provided

 To learn how to use github-did's custom test wallet and cli to manage keys, and create documents, head over to the [using the cli](/using-the-cli/)